AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 So the read path is incredibly simple and fast.
 The write path is more complex.
 The model of appending bytes to a file does not work if we want to maintain order and cannot say with 100% certainty that records won't appear out of order.
 Perhaps strict ordering is not necessary, but it would be confusing to have a comment from 2018 appearing alongside one from 2021.

 A simple remedy is to direct the add/remove/change _commands_ to individual files, a sort of write-ahead log.
 At a timed interval, a single _commit_ process could run and merge these changes into the ordered index file - discarding the temporary files.
 This reduces the amount of work needed to perform a sort and rewrite on the entire index, particularly if networked storage or S3 is where the indexes are stored.
+Deletions are fast in Redis as the member value is also indexed, which adds to the (RAM) storage footprint of a sorted set.
+This file based approach does not bother to do that, members marked for deletion are simply skipped when the file is rewritten.
+This makes the files smaller to transmit and rewrite.

-It does mean that changes won't immediately appear.
+The clear cost to this approach is that changes won't immediately appear.

 If a degree of latency is acceptable, this is not a bad trade off.
 A complimentary hack would be to not consult the pagination index at all when querying the first n pages, and simply limit in your client.
 For example, instead of setting the DynamoDB query to `20`, set it to `200` and take a slice of the returned items to deliver up to page 10.
 This will increase read costs but caters for newest always being visible.